-Underneath the exterior of a tooth is a pocket filled with nerves, blood vessels and connective tissue.
+A pulpotomy is a minimally invasive procedure performed in children who are experiencing pain from a cavity.
+Underneath the exterior of a tooth is a pocket filled with nerves, blood vessels, and connective tissue.
 This is known as the “pulp” of the tooth.
-When a tooth has a bad cavity, the pulp of the tooth is exposed.
+The procedure is required when a pulp of the tooth has been exposed by a bad cavity.
 This can be very painful because the sensitive nerves and tissue are vulnerable.
-If your child is complaining of a toothache, it might be because he or she has a large cavity.
-In this case, we’ll do a pulpotomy to remove the damaged pulp.
-A pulpotomy is a fairly common procedure for decayed baby molars.

 Root Canal Therapy

+According to the American Association of Endodontists, root canal therapy is the most feared dental procedure of all.
 Despite this stigma, root canal therapy is actually a pain-free, quick and relatively comfortable procedure.
 In fact, it relieves your pain and can prevent more complicated oral issues down the road.
-Here at Dental Care of Mt.
-Vernon, we can put your fears at ease.Read more about Root Canal Therapy